sugar-been01/FallingWords/README.md

 # FallingWords
-# make app to run the app
+# to run: "make app" on your terminal